 FOR IMMEDIATE RELEASE:

-The Triangle Gay Men’s Chorus Welcomes A New Artistic Director
+The Triangle Gay Men’s Chorus Presents “Everything Christmas”

 About the Triangle Gay Men’s Chorus

 The Triangle Gay Men’s Chorus strives to provide a venue for gay and gay-affirming individuals to develop their interests and display their singing talents.
-A member of the Gay and Lesbian Association of Choruses, their vision is to declare pride and touch lives by bringing brothers together to sing.
+A member of the Gay and Lesbian Association of Choruses, their vision is to declare pride and touch lives through bringing brothers together to sing.
 Founded in 1995, TGMC has performed across the United States and Canada.
-The group performs songs from a range of musical genres, such as classical, pop, a cappella, jazz, blues, gospel and music from theatre and film.
+Under the leadership of Dr. Jay Pierson, the group performs songs from a range of musical genres, such as classical, popular, a cappella, jazz, blues, gospel and music from theatre.